 At Dotcom-Monitor we agree with Google that “we think that internet users’ time is valuable, and that they shouldn’t have to wait long for a web page to load.”
 This was their opening message today when they announced the release of their new compression algorithm, Brotli.
 Brotli was named after a small bun in Switzerdeutsch (Swiss German).
 Google goes on to state that “The smaller compressed size allows for better space utilization and faster page loads.”

-This release continues to support the fact that Google is committed to providing the best possible mobile browser experience.
+This release continues to support the fact that Google is committed to providing the mobile performance optimization.
 Google has stated that this is just another way they are trying to help the industry squeeze just a little more data to end users while optimizing data transfer fees as well as battery usage.

 At Dotcom-Monitor, we are always on the lookout for the latest technologies to help improve the performance of the web, and hope that all browsers will follow Google in their push to do so while maintaining a secure and crisp user experience.